 “Architecture is the art of reconciliation between ourselves and the world, and this mediation takes place through the senses” - Finnish architect Juhani Pallasmaa.

-Multisensory architecture is that that involves two or more of the five human senses.
+Multisensory architecture involves two or more of the five human senses.
 Different elements of architecture engage different senses.
 Engaging all the senses is the ultimate way for the users to connect with the space and bring architecture to life.

 What Are The Different Senses In Architecture?